JTRNEO/-Distributed-training/README.md

 Now it's easy to use Rancher to set up a kubernetes cluster for yourself!

-you can follow xxx to build.(if you only have one PC.you can set a cluster that only have one node to test.)
+you can follow https://github.com/JTRNEO/kubernetes to build.(if you only have one PC.you can set a cluster that only have one node to test.)

 when you have your own cluster.